fuchs-fabian/simbashlog-notify-helper-py/README.md

 ## Description

-`simbashlog-notify-helper` is a Python3 package designed to simplify the process of handling arguments for [`simbashlog` notifiers](https://github.com/fuchs-fabian/simbashlog-notifiers).
+`simbashlog-notify-helper` is a Python3 package designed to simplify the process of creating [`simbashlog` notifiers](https://github.com/fuchs-fabian/simbashlog-notifiers).

 <div align="left">
   <table>